bizz84/flutter-tips-and-tricks/tips/0208-api-keys-client-server/index.md

 -->

+### Additional Resources

 For more in-depth guidance about securing API keys, read this article:

 - [How to Store API Keys in Flutter: --dart-define vs .env files](https://codewithandrea.com/articles/flutter-api-keys-dart-define-env-files/)

 ---

 Some API keys must be stored on the server and never transmitted to the client.
 Dart Shelf works great in this scenario, and this article covers all the details:

 - [How to Build and Deploy a Dart Shelf App on Globe.dev](https://codewithandrea.com/articles/build-deploy-dart-shelf-app-globe/)